timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 The above command runs in background may take a while to complete.
 You can use `docker attach` to interact with the migration image.

-Ensure `/live-migration` directory has sufficient space available.
-Ideally, 1.5 times the source database size should be good.
+Ensure that the machine that you're running live migration on has sufficient space available to contain the buffered changes which occur while the data is being copied.
+This is approximately proportional to the amount of new data (uncompressed) being written to the database during this period.
+As a general rule of thumb, something between 100&nbsp;GB and 500&nbsp;GB should suffice.
 </Highlight>

 The command will take a snapshot of your source database and migrate the schema